-- Play is a serious business and hence an integral part of Gurukul.
+- Play is serious business and hence an integral part of Gurukul.
 This promotes enjoyment and learning for progress.
-Stamina, fine and gross motor skills, building stamina, self-awareness, control and coordination are regularly honed through Sports, Yoga and Games.
+Stamina, fine and gross motor skills, self-awareness, control, and coordination are regularly honed through sports, yoga and games.

-- Cooperative learning and Project based learning helps children to respect others’ point of view and understand feelings.
-This also helps to instill values.
+- Cooperative learning and project-based learning helps children to respect others’ point of view and understand feelings.
+This also helps to instil wholesome values.